-Breaking constraints: Can incentives change consumer health choices? has been added to your bookmarks.
+Breaking constraints: Can incentives change consumer health choices? has been saved

 Innovative incentive programs may well help individuals overcome the inertia that limits engagement in wellness programs, disrupting the trade-offs people make when pursuing health care goals.